JustinBeckwith/linkinator/README.md

   Flags

+    --concurrency
+          The number of connections to make simultaneously.
+Defaults to 100.

     --config
         Path to the config file to use.
 Looks for `linkinator.config.json` by default.

-    --concurrency
-          The number of connections to make simultaneously.
-Defaults to 100.

-    --recurse, -r
-        Recursively follow links on the same root domain.

-    --skip, -s
-        List of urls in regexy form to not include in the check.
+    --format, -f
+        Return the data in CSV or JSON format.

+    --help
+        Show this command.

     --include, -i
         List of urls in regexy form to include.
 The opposite of --skip.

-    --format, -f
-        Return the data in CSV or JSON format.
+    --markdown
+        Automatically parse and scan markdown if scanning from a location on disk.

+    --recurse, -r
+        Recursively follow links on the same root domain.

+    --server-root
+        When scanning a locally directory, customize the location on disk where the server is started.
+Defaults to the path passed in [LOCATION].

     --silent
         Only output broken links.

+    --skip, -s
+        List of urls in regexy form to not include in the check.

     --timeout
         Request timeout in ms.  Defaults to 0 (no timeout).

-    --markdown
-        Automatically parse and scan markdown if scanning from a location on disk.

-    --help
-        Show this command.
 ```

 ### Command Examples